rayocom/rayocom-website/docs/angany-portal/integrations.md

 # Apps & Integrations

-The Apps & Integrations section allows you to connect the Angany Portal with external applications and services, enabling seamless workflows and data exchange.
+The Apps & Integrations section allows you to connect the Rayocom Portal with external applications and services, enabling seamless workflows and data exchange.

 ## Managing Integrations
 - View all available integrations in the **Integrations** section.